jaemanc/jaemanc.github.io/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
-title: Introducing Hyde
+title: jae-man choi resume
 ---

-Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
+한글? is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

-### Built on Poole
+### 한글이 써지냐고 이새키야

 Poole is the Jekyll Butler, serving as an upstanding and effective foundation for Jekyll themes by [@mdo](https://twitter.com/mdo).
 Poole, and every theme built on it (like Hyde here) includes the following: